E-invoicing is becoming mandatory for all domestic B2B and B2C transactions in Italy – get ready with Sovos TrustWeaver

 ∙ Transactions involving the supply of petrol and diesel intended for use as motor fuel in cars and road vehicles, throughout the entire distribution chain, with the except of the fuel sold at roadside gas stations.
 The fuel sold at roadside gas stations will need to be compliant as of 1 January, 2019.

-∙ Supplies made by sub-contractors to the public sector, under a framework agreement in public procurement, provided that the main contractor has notified the public administration the sub-contractors involved in the execution of the contract.
+∙ Supplies made by sub-contractors to the public sector, under a framework agreement in public procurement, provided that the main contractor has notified the public administration about the sub-contractors involved in the execution of the contract.

 1 September 2018: